jsohndata/cli-rollout/README.md

 # Rollout
-A simple JS to generate Shell command to generate directories, files, git init, then open it in VSC.
+A script to generate Shell command which in turn creates directories, files, and git init.
+Lastly open it in VSC.

 ## Demo
 [Working Demo](https://jsohndata-rollout.web.app/)